Cart 0

 But what does that mean for you?

 It might mean coming along on one of my delightful, very small group trips to Paris, Provence, and beyond.
-Plus, if the idea of a creative retreat sounds lovely to you (a slower, more introspective, nature-based way to travel creatively, while still making connections) you are in luck, because I’m starting to offer those as well, with the first one taking place in Joshua Tree this October (2024).
+Plus, if the idea of a creative retreat sounds lovely to you (a slower paced, more introspective, and connection-filled way to travel creatively) you are in luck, because I’m starting to offer those as well, with the first one taking place in Joshua Tree this October (2024).

 Yes, this is a business, but as I mentioned above with my book, it’s also a labor of love.
 I believe that both travel and art have the power to expand our vision of the world, and of ourselves… if we let them.
 And so, I am here to help, in any way that I can, with that process.
 I’m here to help you connect with hidden creative gems from France and the American West, and to help you take transformative trips to those same incredible places.